dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The kind of beauty I want most is the hard-to-get kind that comes from within - strength, courage, dignity.
+  The best effort of a fine person is felt after we have left their presence.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1057 days)